Miscellaneous Items part two

 Hi !
 This is Brenda Robinson (Maury's wife) trying to help with the riders in the Rimini pictures on your site: The people mentioned in the programme were not the only ones on that venture - Goog Allan and his Wife Ursula were also there - and so was I !
 I was given a free trip in order to help .
 Maury & I had to take 2 riders with us in our own car - so I was given the "free seat !
 Some of us stayed in a B & B & I helped to do some of the publicity & did the lads washing (in a "dolly tub" outside our B & B !!)
 Alan Paynter took ill & had to have his appendix removed and I had to help the nuns in the hospital to look after him !.
 It was extremely hard work for all the lads as they had to prepare, grade, water the track - in the heat during the day and distribute publicity leaflets in the evenings.
 During the meetings they had to be pushers, track marshals, starters etc as well as grading the track and they all had to ride as well as drive the midget cars !

-3 English Lads larking about in the Italian sunshine, Maybe all 3 were midget car men and not speedway riders.
+3 of our lads larking about in the Italian sunshine, Maybe all 3 were midget car men and not speedway riders.
 If you know who they are please email John

 Brenda Robinson says: The 3 riders hosing down the midget car are : Left - Milton Caisley, with the hose - Paul Sharples and Rt. could be P.Harris ?